-This Mexican Lasagna is made with seasoned beef, a creamy filling, flour tortillas, and of course, cheese.
-This Tex Mex spin on a classic Italian dish is an easy recipe that is sure to be a family favorite.
+Made with seasoned beef, a creamy filling, flour tortillas, and of course, cheese, this Tex Mex spin on a classic Italian dish is an easy recipe that is sure to be a family favorite.

 This recipe for Mexican Lasagna is a cherished recipe from my childhood that is loved whether served for a family dinner or for entertaining company.
 It is super simple to make but has an amazing presentation and incredible flavor.

 I know there is nothing truly Mexican about lasagna!
 But that is what my family called this southwestern dish and the flavors are certainly Mexican or Tex-Mex-Inspired.